 Seylynn North Shore Development has applied to redevelop this property.

-The application as submitted proposes a mixed-used development with 56 market rental units, 330 owned (condominium) units, and approximately 933 sq m (10,043 sq ft) of commercial space fronting Mountain Highway, in four buildings:
+The application as submitted proposes a mixed-used development with 206 market rental apartments, 42 non-market rental apartments, 164 owned (strata) apartments, and approximately 1,208 sq m (13,000 sq ft) of commercial space fronting Mountain Highway, all in four buildings:

 November 8, 2017 — Public information meeting